MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/excel.md

 ## Known issues and limitations

 * Power Query Online is unable to access encrypted Excel files.
 Since Excel files labeled with sensitivity types other than "Public" or "Non-Business" are encrypted, they aren't accessible through Power Query Online.
 * Power Query Online doesn't support password-protected Excel files.
+* The [Excel.Workbook](/powerquery-m/excel-workbook) `useHeaders` option converts numbers and dates to text using the current culture, and thus behaves differently when run in environments with different operating systme cultures set.
+We recommend using [Table.PromoteHeaders](/powerquery-m/table-promoteheaders) instead.